-In coastal Ecuador city families wait with the mounting dead
+In Ecuador, families wait with their dead as bodies pile up

 It’s not just medical services at a breaking point.
 Morgues, funeral homes and all related services for the dead are over capacity.

-In recent days, macabre images and pleas from families have begun appearing on social media showing dead loved ones wrapped in plastic or cloth, waiting for them to be taken away.
+In recent days, macabre images and pleas from families have appeared on social media showing dead loved ones wrapped in plastic or cloth, waiting for them to be taken away.
 Television crews have captured images of bodies and coffins left on sidewalks.

 “It’s a desperate smell,” said Merwin Teran, 61, the owner of a Guayaquil funeral home, who said he saw 50 dead in one morgue alone.